 - What order to massage muscles so they release effectively?

 - Massage of the internal oblique, ribs, back, and withers.

 - Some of the things that cause muscular problems.

 - When a horse may have a problem.

-- How nutrition and supplements relate to health and wellbeing of your horse.
+- How nutrition and supplements relate to the health and wellbeing of your horse.

-A 70 page course manual will be provided in colour which includes
+A 70-page course manual will be provided in color which includes

 - Full list of muscles and their functions.